CC&R Enforcement and Remedies

 Variances

-The most common and easiest form of attempted compliance with HOA CC&Rs is to request a variance.
-A variance is a request for permission to depart from the literal requirements of a covenant.
-Variances are usually granted where enforcement would cause undue or unfair hardship on the requesting individual or resident.
+Sometimes you may have trouble complying with HOA CC&Rs.
+If your situation is reasonable, you may be able to request a variance.
+A variance is a request for permission to depart from the requirements of a covenant.
+Variances are usually granted where enforcement would cause undue or unfair hardship on the requesting resident.

 Association Hearings

 Almost all requests for variances are handled by hearings before the association.
-Notice generally goes to all other residents, or at a minimum, to residents whose properties may be affected by a committee or board decision.
+Written notice generally goes to all other residents, if their properties may be affected by a committee or board decision.
+Notice allows affected residents to participate in or raise objections in such hearings.

 Court Enforcement of Violations

-Courts cannot enforce covenants for which they cannot find a binding contract between the parties.
-The petitioning party must be able to show that the resident, in agreeing to the covenant, received some form of consideration in return for the promise.
-This may be inferred from circumstances evidencing increased property value.
+Courts cannot enforce covenants for which they cannot find a binding contract.
+The plaintiff (the HOA) must be able to show that the resident agreed to the covenant.
+This may be inferred from circumstances evidencing that it was recorded or otherwise on the books.

 Legal Help With CC&R Problems

-If you have questions about covenants on your property or have been accused of violations by a neighbor or your HOA, a property law attorney can offer legal advice.
-Contact a real estate lawyer in your area to understand your rights and options.
+You may have questions about covenants on your property.
+You may also have been accused of violations by a neighbor or your HOA.
+In these situations, a property law lawyer can offer legal advice.
+Contact a real estate attorney in your area to understand your rights and options.

 Next Steps